Sharp (music): Variants

 A half sharp or demisharp (t) raises a note by approximately a quarter tone.
 A sharp-and-a-half, three-quarter-tone sharp or sesquisharp (#t) raises a note by three quarter tones.

 A triple sharp (#x or x♯) is extremely rare.
-It would raise a note by three semitones (a whole tone plus a semitone).
+It raises a note by three chromatic semitones (a whole tone plus a semitone in 12-tone equal temperament).
 The B#x below would be enharmonic with D natural.

 While this system allows for higher multiples of sharps, triple sharps are the practical limit, and there are only a few examples in the literature.
 In other tuning systems, such as 53 equal temperament, quadruple sharps or beyond may be required.
 A quadruple sharp would be indicated by the symbol xx.

 Key signature

 In a key signature, sharps or flats are placed to the right of the clef.
 The pitches indicated apply in every measure and octave.